micropython/micropython/README.md

 The Unix version
 ----------------

-The "unix" port requires a standard Unix environment with gcc and GNU make. x86 and x64 architectures are supported (i.e. x86 32- and 64-bit), as well as ARMv7.
-Porting to other architectures require writing some assembly code for the exception handling.
+The `unix` port requires a standard Unix environment with gcc and GNU make.
+Both of Intel x86 architectures are supported, as well as ARMv7.
+It will probably work on other architectures if you set `MICROPY_NLR_SETJMP` in the `unix/mpconfigport.h` header, test results are wellcome.

 To build: